mmbman/Katagiri/1988-10-16-Blue-Cliff-Record-Case-87-Talk-2.md

 So ultimate nature is complete transparent.
 Dōgen Zenji [says this] very simply in *Zenki*, “The Whole Works.”
 It’s very beautiful words.

-> The great path of buddhas in its consummation...
+> The great path of the buddhas in its consummation is passage to freedom, is actualization.

 “In its consummation” means in its ultimate nature.

-> The great path of the buddhas in its consummation is passage to freedom, is actualization.

-That means there are two meanings [of] “the great path of the buddhas”.
-If you see it in terms of ultimate nature of being, at that time there are two meanings there.
+If you see it in terms of ultimate nature of being, at that time there are two meanings of “the great path of the buddhas.”
 One is “passage to freedom” – that means *emancipation*.
-Always something goes beyond: goes beyond the framework of the table, or tape recorder, or Katagiris, or floors and lights, everything.
+Always something goes beyond; goes beyond the framework of the table, or tape recorder, or Katagiri, or floor and lights, everything.
 Completely beyond.

-And [second,] this is also “actualization” – we call [that] *genjō*. *Genjō* means complete actualization, complete manifestation. *Gen* means “manifestation”, *jō* means “completion”, or “achievement”...  well, “completion” is better.
-So, “complete actualization”.
+And [second,] it is also “actualization.”
+We call [that] *genjō*. *Genjō* means complete actualization, complete manifestation. *Gen* means “manifestation”, *jō* means “completion” or “achievement”...  well, “completion” is better.
+So, “complete actualization.”

 So showing your form called *gassho* is something *actualized*.
 But this actualization, something actualized by you, is not something you can see with your six senses – because it is a perfect actualization, beyond good or bad, right or wrong.
 Why?
 Because its nature is based on *emancipation*, the functioning of emancipation – *freedom*.
 The functioning of the passage to freedom.